Lyocell

-Lyocell is a semi-synthetic fiber used to make textiles for clothing and other purposes.
+Lyocell is a semi-synthetic fibre used to make textiles for clothing and other purposes.
 It is a form of regenerated cellulose made by dissolving pulp and dry jet-wet spinning.
-Unlike rayon made by some of the more common viscose processes, Lyocell production does not use carbon disulfide, which is toxic to workers and the environment.
-Lyocell was originally trademarked as Tencel in 1982.
+Unlike rayon, which is made by the more common viscose processes, Lyocell production does not use carbon disulfide, which is toxic to workers and the environment.
+Lyocell was originally trademarked as Tencel in 1992.

-"Lyocell" has become a genericized trademark, used to refer to the Lyocell process for making cellulose fibers.
-The U.S. Federal Trade Commission defines Lyocell as "a fiber composed of cellulose precipitated from an organic solution in which no substitution of the hydroxy groups takes place, and no chemical intermediates are formed".
-It classifies the fiber as a sub-category of rayon.
+"Lyocell" has become a genericised trademark used to refer to the Lyocell process for making cellulose fibres.
+The United States Federal Trade Commission defines Lyocell as "a fiber composed of cellulose precipitated from an organic solution in which no substitution of the hydroxy groups takes place, and no chemical intermediates are formed".
+It classifies the fibre as a sub-category of rayon.

 Names

-Other trademarked names for Lyocell fibers are Lenzing Lyocell (Lenzing), Newcell (Akzo Nobel), and Seacell (Zimmer AG).
-The company Birla also sells it under the brand name Excel.
+Other trademarked names for Lyocell fibres are Tencel (Lenzing AG), Newcell (Akzo Nobel), and Seacell (Zimmer AG).
+The Aditya Birla Group also sells it under the brand name Excel.
+There are other manufacturers like Sateri which sell their product under the generic name Lyocell.

 History

 The development of Tencel was motivated by environmental concerns; researchers sought to manufacture rayon by means less harmful than the viscose method.

-The Lyocell process was developed in 1972 by a team at the now defunct American Enka fibers facility at Enka, North Carolina.
+The Lyocell process was developed in 1972 by a team at the now defunct American Enka fibres facility at Enka, North Carolina.
 In 2003, the American Association of Textile Chemists and Colorists (AATCC) awarded Neal E. Franks their Henry E. Millson Award for Invention for Lyocell.
 In 1966–1968, D. L. Johnson of Eastman Kodak Inc. studied NMMO solutions.
-From 1969 to 1979, American Enka tried unsuccessfully to commercialize the process.
-The operating name for the fiber inside the Enka organization was "Newcell", and the development was carried through a pilot plant scale before the work was stopped.
+From 1969 to 1979, American Enka tried unsuccessfully to commercialise the process.
+The operating name for the fibre inside the Enka organisation was "Newcell", and the development was carried through a pilot plant scale before the work was stopped.

 The basic process of dissolving cellulose in NMMO was first described in a 1981 patent by Mcorsley for Akzona Incorporated (the holding company of Akzo).
 In the 1980s the patent was licensed by Akzo to Courtaulds and Lenzing.